 Overall, this meta-analysis has highlighted many issues within recovery rate studies and microplastic research.
 Firstly, recovery rate studies are rarely used to validate methods in published studies.
 For example, the 71 studies found and used in this analysis is a minute size compared to the large number of microplastic research papers and methods that have been published over time (Provencher et al., 2020).
-Furthermore, those papers that are published with a recovery rate study, they are often poorly executed with key information missing, such as sample size and the type, shape and size of the spiking plastic used.
+Furthermore, those papers that are published with a recovery rate study are often poorly executed with key information missing, such as sample size and the type, shape and size of the spiking plastic used.
 With this missing information, it is difficult to make further inferences regarding the effect size and publication bias, also this makes it problematic for others to replicate the method used.
 Often recovery rate results are poorly displayed and are seen as unimportant compared to the main results of a study.
-Also a standardisation needs to be agreed on in several aspects of these studies.
+A standardisation needs to be agreed on in several aspects of these studies.
 Firstly, it should be agreed on whether recoveries are calculated by weight difference or difference by count; and secondly, the terms used to describe the shapes of the spiking polymers, often the term ‘particle’ is used, which can be interpreted in many ways.
 Due to the aforementioned limitations we have assembled recommended reporting criteria specifically for recovery rate studies, with the intention of making validation of microplastic extraction methods clearer to others.

 Conclusions and Recommendations